On this page

 Below is the list of relevant databases as they appear under the English subject on the Library homepage/Article Databases.
-Remember to use your keywords and the "AND" and "OR" commands to combine them.
 You can often use the same search you constructed for the Library Catalogue in a database.

 - Academic Search Premier is a very good multidisciplinary database.

 - CBCA Complete is a good database for finding materials on Canadian topics.

 - News indexes are very good for finding information on authors and books and also recent articles on the environment.
 Try other databases under News Sources such as Canadian Newsstream.